kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 ```

-Once GCPAccessKeyRequest is approved, KubeVault operator will issue credential from Vault and create a secret containing the credential.
-Also it will create rbac role and rolebinding so that `spec.subjects` can access secret.
-You can view the information in `status` field.
+Once GCPAccessKeyRequest is approved, the KubeVault operator will issue credentials from Vault and create a secret containing the credential.
+It will also create an RBAC role and rolebinding so that `spec.subjects` can access secret.
+You can view the information in the `status` field.

 ```console
 $ kubectl get gcpaccesskeyrequest gcp-cred-req -n demo -o json | jq '.status'